-As with all antineoplastic agents, trained personnel should prepare DBL Fluorouracil Injection BP.
-This should be performed in a designated area, preferably a cytotoxic laminar flow cabinet with table surfaces protected with disposable plastic-backed absorbent paper, should be designated for the handling of the drug.
+As with all antineoplastic agents, trained personnel should prepare Fluorouracil Injection.
+This should be performed in a designated area (preferably a cytotoxic laminar flow cabinet). with table surfaces protected with disposable plastic-backed absorbent paper, for the handling of the drug.
 Protective gown, mask, gloves and appropriate eye protection should be worn when handling fluorouracil.
-Where solution accidentally contacts skin or mucosa, the affected area should be immediately washed, thoroughly with soap and water and a physician contacted.
+Where solution accidentally contacts skin or mucosa, the affected area should be immediately washed, thoroughly with soap and water. and contact a physician.
 If the drug is ingested or inhaled inadvertently, immediate medical attention should be sought.
-It is recommended that pregnant personnel not handle cytotoxic agents such as fluorouracil.
+It is also not recommended for pregnant personnel to handle cytotoxic agents such as fluorouracil.

 Luer-Lock fitting syringes are recommended.
-Large bore needles are recommended to minimise pressure and possible formation of aerosols.
+Large bore needles are recommended to minimize pressure and possible formation of aerosols.
 Aerosols may also be reduced by using a venting needle during preparation.

-Items used to prepare DBL Fluorouracil Injection BP, or articles associated with body waste should be disposed of by placing in a double sealed polythene bag and incinerated at 1100°C.
+Items used to prepare Fluorouracil Injection, or articles associated with body waste should be disposed of by placing in a double sealed polythene bag and incinerated at 1100°C.